-Cleaning your van inside and out takes the best part of a day if you want to do it right and, to make the job easier, you’ll want the best products.
+Motorhome cleaning inside and out takes the best part of a day if you want to do it right.
+To make the job easier you’ll want to use the best products.

-Remember, you can’t just use household cleaners for certain interior cleaning jobs on motorhomes and campervans as the chemicals are too harsh and can damage rubber and plastic.
+The thing is that you can’t just use household cleaning products for certain jobs on motorhomes because the chemicals are too harsh and can damage rubber and plastic.

-So, on this page we take a look at some of the things we and our van life friends use (and other items we’ve researched) that have proven to be good value for money, do the job well and are safe to use on your RV.
+So, on this page we’ll take a look at some of the things we and our van life friends use that have proven to be good value for money, do the job well and are safe to use on your RV.

-There are products to clean both the inside and outside of your campervan or motorhome, as well as our recommended cleaners for the water tanks and loo.
+There are products to clean both the inside and outside of your camper, as well as our recommended cleaners for the water tanks and toilet cassette.

 Cleaning the outside of your motorhome

-You could ask, why don’t we just take it to a car hand-wash place in town?
+You could ask, why don’t you just take it to a car wash in town?
 Two reasons…